gianellin/gianellin/README.md

 - 🌍 I live in Miami, FL, and I have a B.S. in Industrial Engineering.

-I have several years of experience working with e-commerce and digital marketing projects, which is how I found my passion for software engineering, while learning to apply programming in solving problems for user experiences and email development.
+I have several years of experience working with e-commerce and digital marketing projects, which is how I found my passion for front end development, while learning to apply programming in solving problems for user experiences and email development.
 I quickly found that I loved the programming and creative components that come with solving problems related to these aspects.

-I am also a big fan of design, tech and travel.
+I am also a big fan of design and travel.
 In my free time, I enjoy creating content for my social media handles, which revolve around my aesthetics, my daily life and my skills.

-Now I am combining my diverse skillsets and experience and I am excited to bring together curiosity and a collaborative attitude to build scalable applications for everyone!
+Now I am combining my diverse skillsets and I am excited to bring together my curiosity and collaborative attitude to build user friendly solutions for everyone!
 <br><br>

 - 🛠️ Languages and tools: